yanluan-thu/tc-mixing/README.md

 # Reference

-How to cite the QSCAT-R Dataset:
+How to cite the TCCW-R Dataset:

-When data from the TCCW-R Dataset are used in a scholarly article or presentation, we request that you provide a data citation to the TCCW-R Dataset.
+When the TCCW-R Dataset are used in a scholarly article or presentation, we request that you provide a data citation to the TCCW-R Dataset.
 The suggested format for a data citation is:

 	Zhang, Jishi and Lin, Yanluan, 2019: TCCW-R: The Tropical Cyclone Cold Wake Size (TCCW-R) Dataset (Version 1.0).
              Ministry of Education Key Laboratory for Earth System Modeling, Department of Earth System Science,
 	     Tsinghua University, Beijing, China.
 [Available online at: https://doi.pangaea.de/10.1594/PANGAEA.907551.]

-Relevant references for any use of the QSCAT-R Dataset:
+Relevant references for any use of the TCCW-R Dataset:
   * Zhang, Jishi; Lin, Yanluan; Chavas, Daniel R; Mei, Wei (2019): Tropical cyclone cold wake size and its applications to power dissipation and ocean heat uptake estimates.
 Geophysical Research Letters, 46(16), 10177-10185, https://doi.org/10.1029/2019gl083783.

-  The 2019 article serves as the primary scientific reference for the TCCW-R Dataset, so a user should cite this reference in most cases.
+  The Zhang et al. (2019) article serves as the primary scientific reference for the TCCW-R Dataset, so a user should cite this reference in most cases.